Why Edible Landscaping is the Modern Day Food Revolution•

 Take a walk through a typical suburban neighborhood and you’ll likely find a number of lush, green lawns blanketing front yards bordered by roses, daisies and the like.

-While this type of landscaping is the norm, among other gardening practices, stands one that offers as many economic and health benefits as it does aesthetic appeal: edible landscaping.
+While this type of landscaping is the norm, among other gardening practices, there stands one that offers as many economic and health benefits as it does aesthetic appeal: edible landscaping.

 What is Edible Landscaping?

-Edible landscaping (or foodscaping) takes the design component of landscaping and combines it with the wholesome financial and wellness factors of good old-fashioned home gardening.
+Edible landscaping (or foodscaping) takes the design component of landscaping and combines it with the wholesome, financial and wellness factors of good old-fashioned home gardening.

 The idea is to replace ornamentals or unproductive plant material with food plants.
 On a small scale, gardeners are transforming their lawn ladened yards to an abundant collection of produce -- providing fresh, healthy food for their families.

 Meanwhile, non-profit organizations are taking this trend by storm in an effort to encourage food security in impoverished areas and create green space for their communities.

 Read on to find out how foodscaping can benefit you, the environment and your wallet.
 You will also find a list of food plants you can include in your edible landscape to achieve the perfect look for your individual taste.

 Valuable natural resources go into producing the food we consume.
 Water, energy, and land are the primary ones.